margauxlep/project-clezemath/index.md

 # Firearms Debate in the US and its Relation to Mass Shootings

-## Introduction

-### Abstract:
 Gun control is one of the most controversial political topics in the United States.
-America being one of the world’s most liberal countries in the world, freedom is central amongst its values.
-But some could say: **“My freedom stops when that of others begins”**.
-And indeed, the US are regularly torn apart by mass shootings.
-Gun ownership and the need for regulation can seem incompatible at times.
-But precisely how is this political debate linked to the occurrences of mass shootings?
-This is what we intend to find out.
+Being one of the world’s most liberal countries in the world, freedom one of its core values.
+But gun ownership and the need for regulation can seem incompatible at times.

+**How is this political debate linked to the occurrences of mass shootings?
+This is what we intend to find out.**

+## Method

 Analyzing quotes emanating from American newspapers in the Quotebank dataset combined with additional data will help us study how these tragic events influence the media coverage – and therefore also the political debate – about gun control.
-This could help us **understand the underlying mechanisms of this societal problem**, and provide us with tools to help predict future controversy on the matter.

 ### Research questions